 #1 Make Sure It Is Level

-By doing this, you’ll limit its movement during the spin cycle and will keep it from damaging itself and your floor.
-It also helps make sure the components are under normal stresses, and aren’t getting more wear and tear due to vibrating at an angle.
+By leveling your washing machine, you’ll limit its movement during the spin cycle and keep it from damaging itself and your floor.
+It also helps ensure the components are under normal stresses and aren’t getting more wear and tear due to vibrating at an angle.

 Follow this quick guide to level your washer:

-- Check the level of your washer side to side and front to back.
-If the bubble isn’t centered, you’ll have to level your machine.
+4. Check the level of your washer side to side and front to back.
+You’ll have to level your machine if the bubble isn’t centered.

-- Carefully tilt your washing machine back to access the adjustable feet.
-If possible, ask a friend for help, since the appliance can be heavy.
+5. Carefully tilt your washing machine back to access the adjustable feet.
+Ask a friend for help if possible since the appliance can be heavy.

-- Turn the front leveling feet counterclockwise to lower the washer feet, or clockwise to raise them.
+6. Turn the front leveling feet counterclockwise to lower the washer feet or clockwise to raise them.
 You can do this by hand or with pliers.

 #2 Give Your Washer Some Personal Space

-Most modern washers have a heating element that is responsible for heating the water to the desired temperature.
-This component is usually located on the back of the machine.
+You see, some washers have a heating element at the back responsible for heating the water to the desired temperature.

-By making sure there are at least 4 inches (10.16 cm) of space between your washer and the wall, you’ll prevent heat buildup, and you’ll keep the hoses from bending or kinking.
+By ensuring there are at least 4 inches (10.16 cm) of space between your washer and the wall, you’ll prevent heat buildup and keep the hoses from bending or kinking.

-Moreover, washers can move around the room during the spin cycle.
-So, if you make sure yours has enough “breathing room”, you’ll keep it from damaging the appliances that are next to it.
+Washers can also move around the room during the spin cycle.
+So, if you ensure yours has enough “breathing room,” you’ll keep it from damaging the appliances next to it.

 Don’t forget to make sure you have comfortable access to your machine.
 You should be able to fully open the lid and remove the laundry.